More Like This

 LifestyleAsir Mountains-Gods gift to a dessert

-The Asir Mountains lie in the southwestern region of Saudi Arabia, parallel to the Red Sea.
-It comprises areas of Saudi Arabia, including areas near the Yemeni border.
+The Asir Mountains lie in Saudi Arabia’s southwestern region, parallel to the Red Sea.
+They comprise areas of Saudi Arabia, including areas near the Yemeni border.

-The mountains cover approximately 100,000 square kilometers (40,000 sq mi), consisting of mountains, plains, and valleys of the Arabian highlands.
+The mountains cover approximately 100,000 square kilometers (40,000 sq mi) and consist of mountains, plains, and valleys in the Arabian highlands.

-They are part of the Sarawat Mountains, running parallel to the Tihamah in the western portion of the Arabian Peninsula and the western parts of Saudi Arabia.
+They are part of the Sarawat Mountains, which run parallel to the Tihamah in the western portion of the Arabian Peninsula and western parts of Saudi Arabia.

 Geology